xzenglab/EPI-DLMH/README.md

 # EP-DLMH

-This is our implementation for the paper
+This is our implementation for the paper:

-> "Predicting Enhancer-Promoter Interactions by Deep Learning and Matching Heuristic"
+> Predicting Enhancer-Promoter Interactions by Deep Learning and Matching Heuristic

 <img align="center" src="Figure1.png">
 Figure1 shows the Architecture of the model.
 It consists of four steps, including Sequence embedding, Feature extraction, Matching heuristic, and Prediction.

+# Dataset

+Due to size limitations, we only provide GM12878 dataset in data/GM12878.

 # File Description